tskit-dev/pyslim/docs/time_units.md

 An effective size of 10,000 diploids means one coalescence per pair of lineages every 20,000 generations;
-since one unit of time in the tree sequence equals 1/30th of a generation, this is one coalescence per pair of lineages every 600,000 generations, which we can get msprime to do by asking for an effective population size of 300,000.
+since one unit of time in the tree sequence equals 1/30th of a generation, this is one coalescence per pair of lineages every 600,000 time units, which we can get msprime to do by asking for an effective population size of 300,000.
-In other words, if a generation in our tree sequence is {math}`T` units of time, then we need to divide the coalescence rate by {math}`T`, which we do by multiplying effective population sizes by {math}`T`.
+In other words, if a generation in our tree sequence is {math}`T` units of time, then we need to divide the coalescence rate by {math}`T,` which we do by multiplying effective population sizes by {math}`T`.

 (A better way of thinking about this could be to say that since the mean time to coalescence